Best leg exercisers for seniors to improve mobility while seated

 If you want an alternative exercise tool that you can move around seamlessly, a walking cane is your guy.
 Luckily for you, we have the best walking canes for balance reviewed in this article.

-Leg exercisers can work from the power outlet or use a rechargeable battery source
+Leg exercisers can work from the power outlet or use a rechargeable battery source.
+Understanding this difference helps you choose correctly:

 A leg exerciser’s power determines the intensity of its movement.
 A suitable leg exerciser for seniors should be low-impact because the users have limited mobility.
 The machine’s movement should be gentle and continuous so that the elderly don’t get hurt.
 So, look out for a leg exerciser with low power.